Guide to the Albuquerque International Balloon Fiesta for Families

 Parking: Parking can be tricky!
 If you plan to drive to Balloon Fiesta Park, arrive VERY early (between 4-5 am) or you will get stuck in traffic and miss the balloon launch.
 Parking is $20 cash per car.

 Park & Ride: Avoid congested traffic and parking conditions around Balloon Fiesta Park by using park and ride.
 Park & Ride buses use expedited routes to avoid the traffic.
-Note that there are no park & ride services on Monday, Tuesday, Wednesday, and Thursday of Balloon Fiesta.
+Note that there are no park & ride services on Monday, Tuesday, or Wednesday of Balloon Fiesta.
 Learn all about it and purchase park and ride tickets here.

 Ride Your Bike: Another way to beat the traffic is to ride your bike to Balloon Fiesta!
 There’s a bike trail that runs right into Balloon Fiesta Park.
 There’s even a bike valet.
 Read all about how to bike to the Fiesta here.